ConceptCodes/newsletter_node/readme.md

 ### Features

 - User Registration and Authentication
+- User can un/subscribe to newsletter
+- Background cron job to send newsletter to subscribed users
+- [Other features]

 - [Checkout Wiki](https://github.com/conceptcodes/newsletter-node/wiki) for more details

 ### What I Learned ?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>